-I recently visited The Wizarding World Of Harry Potter at Universal’s Islands Of Adventure with my friend Jenna and her kids.
+I recently visited The Wizarding World of Harry Potter at Universal’s Islands Of Adventure with my family.
 I have read a few of the Harry Potter books and seen a couple of the movies, but I am not a Harry Potter fanatic like the rest of the world it seems.

 Let me start with the Butterbeer – I had heard it was basically cream soda and it was….but better.
 WAY BETTER – the froth on top is a butterscotch caramel cream and when mixed with the cream soda it creates magic in your mouth….
 You can order it regular or frozen and you can buy it in a souvenir mug for a little extra.
 We had the regular version – next time I will have to try the frozen…

 We also tried the Pumpkin Juice– it too was delicious.
 Pumpkin Juice is basically pumpkin puree mixed with apple juice.
 But be wary – both the Butterbeer and the Pumpkin Juice will set you back about 200 calories each – more than a can of regular coca-cola (140 calories).
 But they are both worth having to eat celery and carrot sticks for the next week………..

 We also decided to grab lunch at The Three Broomsticks.
 (I had an employee in the park laughing at me when I asked him where the Seven Broomstick Restaurant was – just goes to show that I am not up on my Harry Potter speak).
 The restaurant looks attractive both on the inside and the outside but we were disappointed with the menu.
 You have to be a real meat lover to appreciate the food here- they did offer fish and chips if you just wanted to avoid meat but a true vegetarian doesn’t eat fish- and even if you did- FRIED fish? <yuck> Apparently, Harry Potter isn’t a vegetarian or even eat veggies……….